sebastian-carpenter/parallel-grid-searcher/README.md

 # parallel-grid-searcher

 This project takes most of its inital inspiration from problem 11 of the Euler project.
-I developed a solution for it and later decider to parallelize it.
+I developed a solution for it and later decided to parallelize it.
 The normal version and parallelized version are both shown in this repository.

-The important parallelized code is at **./cversion/legacy_rev/legacy_rev_row.c** This version is functional and has been tested.
+The important parallelized code is at **./cversion/legacy_rev/legacy_rev_row.c**.
+This version is functional and has been tested.
 The results of testing can be found in the included spreadsheet.

 When compiling the parallelized programs be sure to use the appropriate pthread compile flag this may be something like **pthread** or **lpthread**.